doougui/resume/EN-US.md

 Accomplishments:

-- Maintained and evolved the enterprise management application Terravista while helping more than 253 enterprises grow
+- Maintained and evolved the enterprise management application Terravista while helping more than 253 enterprises grow.
-- Worked as a full-stack developer by making use of technologies like PHP with Zend Framework, Docker and JavaScript
+- Worked as a full-stack developer by making use of technologies like PHP with Zend Framework, Docker and JavaScript.
-- Collaborated closely with team members to deliver a high quality product by making use of SCRUM as an Agile Framework
+- Collaborated closely with team members to deliver a high quality product by making use of SCRUM as an Agile Framework.

 Tech stack: **PHP, Zend Framework, JavaScript, jQuery, Docker**